+Name:\\\\\

+Address after Graduation:

-Name: · Addres ss after Graduation: Email a and Phone Number after Graduation: 1) What is the status of your postgraduate plans (in the next year)? ☐ Returning to, or continuing in, pre-degree employment ☐ Have made definite commitment for "postdoctoral research" or other work ☐ Negotiating with one or more specific organizations ☐ Seeking position but have no specific prospects ☐ Other full-time degree program (e.g., PhD, MD, JD, MBA, MPH etc.) ☐ Do not plan to work or study (e.g., family commitments, etc.) ☐ Other - Specify 2) What best describes your postgraduate plans (within the next year)? , □ "Postdoctoral research" or further training ☐ Academic Employment (teaching, research in a college or University setting) ☐ Applied anthropological work outside academia 3) If you will be employed or funded for research after graduation, where will be your place of 3, employment or affiliation and what will your position be? employment of anniation and what will your position be: 4) If you will not be employed after graduation, what are your plans? there a name and address of a person who is likely to know where you can be reached in case our address changes in the future?
-W ould you like added to the Department of Anthropology mailing list after you graduate? ] YES □ NO DI ease keep us up to date with your career progress and contact information.
+Email and Phone Number after Graduation:

+- 1) What is the status of your postgraduate plans (in the next year)? - □ Returning to, or continuing in, pre-degree employment - $\square$ Have made definite commitment for "postdoctoral research" or other work - □ Negotiating with one or more specific organizations - □ Seeking position but have no specific prospects - Other full-time degree program (e.g., PhD, MD, JD, MBA, MPH etc.) - Do not plan to work or study (e.g., family commitments, etc.) - Other Specify\\\\\

+2) What best describes your postgraduate plans (within the next year)?

+- □ "Postdoctoral research" or further training - Academic Employment (teaching, research in a college or University setting) - □ Applied anthropological work outside academia - 3) If you will be employed or funded for research after graduation, where will be your place of employment or affiliation and what will your position be? - 4) If you will not be employed after graduation, what are your plans? \\\\\\

+Is there a name and address of a person who is likely to know where you can be reached in case your address changes in the future?\\\\\

+Would you like added to the Department of Anthropology mailing list after you graduate?

+Please keep us up to date with your career progress and contact information.
 Thank you!
-FI ease keep as up to date with your career progress and contact information.
-Thank you: